Heart health glossary: Here are the terms you should know

 Heart attack (myocardial infarction)

 A heart attack happens when a blockage in the arteries prevents oxygen-rich blood from getting to the heart.
 This can be caused by plaque buildup or a piece of unstable plaque that breaks off.
 When this happens, the heart does not get enough oxygen and part of the heart muscle can die.
-A heart attack is also sometimes called myocardial infarction.
+A heart attack is also sometimes called a myocardial infarction.

 Heart failure (congestive heart failure or CHF)